seanBucholtz/cucumber-reporting/README.md

 # Publish pretty [cucumber](http://cukes.info/) reports

 This is a Java report publisher primarily created to publish cucumber reports on the Jenkins build server.
-It publishes pretty html reports with charts showing the results of cucumber runs.
+It publishes pretty html reports showing the results of cucumber runs.
 It has been split out into a standalone package so it can be used for Jenkins and maven command line as well as any other packaging that might be useful.
-Generated report has no dependency so can be viewed offline.

 ## Background

 Cucumber is a test automation tool following the principles of Behavioural Driven Design and living documentation.
 Specifications are written in a concise human readable form and executed in continuous integration.

 This project allows you to publish the results of a cucumber run as pretty html reports.
 In order for this to work you must generate a cucumber json report.
-The project converts the json report into an overview html linking to separate feature files with stats and results.
+The project converts the json report into an overview html linking to separate feature file htmls with stats and results.

 ## Install